 Illinois Law Effective Jan.
 1, 2020

-The possession and private consumption of cannabis by people 21 or older for recreational use is legal in Illinois as of Jan.
+The possession and private consumption of cannabis by people 21 or older for recreational use became legal in Illinois Jan.
 1, 2020.
-However, municipalities may choose whether or not to allow retail cannabis stores in their communities.

-The St. Charles City Council has approved recreational cannabis sales in St. Charles with these stipulations:
+The St. Charles City Council has approved the sale of recreational cannabis in St. Charles with these stipulations:

 - A maximum of two recreational dispensaries may operate in St. Charles.